rust-lang/rust/src/doc/guide-container.md

     println!("{}", x)
 }
 ~~~

-The `rev_iter` and `mut_rev_iter` methods on vectors just return an inverted
-version of the standard immutable and mutable vector iterators.

 The `chain`, `map`, `filter`, `filter_map` and `inspect` adaptors are
 `DoubleEndedIterator` implementations if the underlying iterators are.